nodeMevK/senpy-ai/README.md

     60. Classes and tests are working properly as of now - have to update cookies and clean up scraper class more still

     61. Start diagramming agent architecture

+    62. Looking into formatting responses: length, format, things of that nature